Making a Real World Application With SwiftUI

 Anytime you dispatch an action, you’ll trigger your reducer.
 It’ll evaluate your action against your current app state, and return a new modified state according to your action type and data.

-PublisherType, but the protocol implementation is responsible for managing it!
-This is a very powerful helper from Apple.
-So in the next render loop, SwiftUI will render the body of your views according to what changed in your state.
+state property is set.
+This is a very powerful helper from the Combine framework.
+SwiftUI will call the body of your views and diff it according to what changed in your state.
+And the part of the view with different data derived from your state will be re-rendered accordingly.

 The store is injected as an